ramonmeza/MySteamStats/README.md

     - [ ] Make it pretty
     - [ ] describe the platform and it's purpose
     - [ ] talk about me a bit 👉👈

-- [ ] Contact Page (this could just be the feedback from? unsure yet)

 - [ ] "Market"
     - [ ] Make social media accounts